 Feed Me – High Noon

 That’s a mixture one wouldn’t suspect would work so well.
-High Noon is a blend of Wild West twang guitars and big beat electronica that smells of the UK shoreline.
+High Noon is a blend of Wild West twang guitars and big beat electronica recalling the UK shoreline.
 Feed Me is not afraid to go into pastiche and sometimes substitutes the Tex-Mex strings and gritty bass guitars with a synthesized guitar tone.
 On the other hand, the sub-bass that hits you during a death cam is menacing.
-Regular High Noon kit costs around $3.20, but the StatTrak version is less common and found for around $5.40.
+This works best on more sunnier maps like Mirage or Inferno.
+Regular High Noon kit costs around $3.20, but the StatTrak version is less common; you can buy it for around $5.40.

 Daniel Sadowski – The 8-bit Kit